SkafteNicki/dtu_mlops/10_reproducibility/readme.md

    8.3 Try re-running the script and make sure that the output printed to the terminal also gets saved to the
        `vae_mnist.log` file

-10. Make sure that your script is fully reproduceable.
+10. Make sure that your script is fully reproducible.
 To check this you will need two runs of the script to compare.
 Then run the `reproduceability_tester.py` script as
     ```
-    python reproduceability_tester path/to/run/1 path/to/run/2
+    python reproducibility_tester path/to/run/1 path/to/run/2
     ```
     the script will go over trained weights to see if the match and that the hyperparameters was the same.
 Note: for the script to work, the weights should be saved to a file called `trained_model.pt` (this is the default